Standards-Based Learning and Reporting

 In grades kindergarten through 6, students will be receiving standards-based grades.
 This means the report card will show the level of proficiency the student attained on reported standards for that grading period.
 These students will not receive a traditional letter grade.
 Click here for more information about K to 6 learning and reporting.

 However, in grades 7 through 12 we will continue to use traditional letter grades on report cards.
 These letter grades will be informed based upon the level of proficiency the student attained on the standards for that grading period.
-This type of grading is called standards-referenced grading because the grade is informed by and refers back to the student’s levels of proficiency on the standards taught in the course.
-In this way, communication about a student’s proficiency on prioritized standards will provide clarity on how they earned the letter grade for the class.
+Click here for more information about 7 to 12 learning and reporting.

 Proficiency Scales Provide Clear Communication About What a Student Needs To Know And Be Able To Do

 The OCSD uses proficiency scales to communicate course standards to all stakeholders including what they look like, what they sound like, and the requirements to meet the standard for the course.
 The goal of using a proficiency scale is transparency in the stated expectations of success.
 Proficiency scales for all prioritized standards are used with students in order to understand what is expected to show proficiency.
 They are also used to provide feedback on strengths, next steps, and areas for growth.
 Click here for OCSD proficiency scales.

 What about students with exceptionalities?